AdnaanH/AdnaanH/README.md

 🚀 What I'm Working On:
 -------------------------------------------------------
-🔹 Developing feature-rich web applications with React, Next.js, and Node.js
+🔹 Developing feature-rich cross platform applications with HTML5/CSS3, Javascript, React, Next.js, Node.js, Django, Laravel and Python

 🔹 Optimizing APIs & databases for performance and security